 Arizona is a strong runner-up to Utah.
 It’s home to tons of mountain biking including one of my favorite destinations of all time: Sedona.
 But it doesn’t quite have the variety or extensiveness of trail that Utah has.

 TERRAIN: The mountain biking terrain in Arizona is stunning.
-From the red cliffs of Sedona to the blooming desert singletrack in Tucson, Arizona may be the most scenic place to ride in the US.
+From the red cliffs of Sedona to the blooming desert singletrack in Tucson to the pine forest trails of Prescott, Arizona may be the most scenic place to ride in the US.
 But it doesn’t quite match up to the variety that Utah offers.